European Film Academy: Members per country

+Based on a decision of the general assembly, the number of members, limited initially to 99, has been allowed to expand.
+The academy invites new members once per year.
+As of 1 January 2025, membership has 5,383.

 Listed are all countries with more than 20 European Film Academy members.
-The European Film Academy is active and has members in 52 countries, including those of geographical Europe as well as Israel and Palestine.
+The European Film Academy is active and has members in 52 countries, including those in geographical Europe as well as Israel and Palestine.

 Funding

 The European Film Academy is mainly funded by the Stiftung Deutsche Klassenlotterie Berlin (German National Lottery), the German State Minister for Culture and the Media, and Medienboard Berlin-Brandenburg.
-The presentation of the European Film Awards are financed independently from the Academy.
-Founded in 2006 to produce the European Film Awards ceremony for television, European Film Academy Productions (formerly EFA Productions) gGmbH is the in-house production arm and as such a subsidiary company of the European Film Academy e.V.
-Since many years, the European Film Awards have been supported by patrons from the international film industry.
-Their commitment demonstrates the importance that the international film industry attaches to the European Film Awards.
+The presentation of the European Film Awards is financed independently from the academy.
+Founded in 2006 to produce the European Film Awards ceremony for television, European Film Academy Productions (formerly EFA Productions) gGmbH is the in-house production team and is a subsidiary company of the European Film Academy e.V.
+The European Film Awards is supported by patrons from the international film industry.

-Changes

-Since 2021, the European Film Academy refrains from the use of the abbreviation "EFA" and instead refers to itself using its full name or the short form "scademy".
-It has reshaped its corporate identity setting up a new digital infrastructure and by introducing a new logo, both in August 2021.
-The logo has been designed by Polish design agency Huncwot.
+Presidents

 Annual academy programme

 Throughout the year, the European Film Academy initiates and participates in a series of activities dealing with film politics as well as economic, artistic, and training aspects.
-The programme includes conferences, seminars and workshops, and a common goal is to build a bridge between creativity and the industry.
-Some of the Academy's events have become an institution for encounters within the European film community:
+The program includes conferences, seminars, and workshops, with a common goal is to build a bridge between creativity and the industry.
+Some of the academy's events have become an institution for meetups within the European film community.
+Some of these events are: